 You could say that we’ve started a little business on the road.

-We blog about our travels and work with Tourism organisations to showcase destinations through our photography and videography.
-We also write magazine articles and blog for various websites!
+We write about our travels, have a YouTube channel, social media and work with Tourism organisations to showcase destinations through our photography and videography.
+We also write magazine articles and write for various websites!